raiden-network/raiden/CONTRIBUTING.md

   which touch documentation, infrastucture or completely unrelated parts of the code then you can freely use **Create a Merge Commit** and save the time of rebasing.

+### Profiling

+The code can be profiled by creating a flamegraph of the codepaths showing how much time is spent in each part of the code.
+To do that you will need the [flamegraph](https://github.com/brendangregg/FlameGraph) package.

+#### Profiling a normal run

+A normal run of raiden can be profiled by providing the `--flamegraph /path/to/dir` option.
+For example:

+`python -m raiden --eth-rpc-endpoint http://parity.goerli.ethnodes.brainbot.com:8545 --accept-disclaimer --network-id goerli --keystore-path ~/test_keystore --flamegraph ./TEMP`

+The `/path/to/dir` needs to be a directory where the flamegraph stack data will be saved.

+Subsequently you can render them to an `.svg` by doing `flamegraph.pl  /path/to/dir/filename_stack.data > flamegraph.svg`

+#### Profiling a test run

+A test run can be profiled by providing an extra argument to pytest `--profiler=flamegraph-trace`.
+For example:

+`pytest --profiler=flamegraph-trace -xs raiden/tests/integration/api/test_restapi.py::test_api_payments`

+Will generate stack data under `/tmp/datetime_stack.data`.
+Just as before you can render it into a flamegreaph by doing `flamegraph.pl /tmp/datetime_stack.data`.

+#### Analyzing Profiling data

+You can open the resulting `.svg` file via any viewer capable of reading svg and analyze how much time is spent in each part of the code by studying the flamegraph.